thebugcatcher/heimdall/README.md

 ```

 You might think if I need to share a URL with the receiver why not just share
-the secret directly instead of using Heimdall.
+the secret directly instead of using Heimdall?
 Heimdall's power comes with two
 main features:
 * Ability to share URL with TLL, max reads, IP address filtering etc
 * Ability to encrypt secret as an added layer of protection